jazzband/pathlib2/README.rst

 Fork of pathlib aiming to support the full stdlib Python API.

-**As of January 1 2020, this repository will no longer receive any further feature updates, as Python 2 is no longer supported.**

 The `old pathlib <https://bitbucket.org/pitrou/pathlib>`_ module on bitbucket is in bugfix-only mode.
 The goal of pathlib2 is to provide a backport of